Indirect Antiglobulin (Coombs) Test (IAT)

 • It identifies a wider range of antibodies than the direct antiglobulin (Coombs) test (DAT), including weak antibodies that may not cause visible agglutination.

-Principle of IAT explained in a diagram
+Principle of the Indirect Coombs test (IAT) explained in a schematic diagram

-The indirect antiglobulin test (IAT), or indirect Coombs test, delves into the hidden world of potential blood incompatibilities.
-Unlike its direct counterpart โ€“ direct antiglobulin test (DAT), which scrutinizes red blood cells for attached antibodies, the indirect antiglobulin (Coombs) test (IAT) investigates the serum surrounding them for the presence of free globulin like IgG, IgM or C3d.ย
+Unlike its direct counterpart – direct antiglobulin test (DAT), which scrutinizes red blood cells for attached antibodies, the indirect Coombs test (IAT) investigates the serum surrounding them for the presence of free globulin like IgG, IgM or C3d.

-The indirect antiglobulin (Coombs) test (IAT) principle revolves around using RBCs, usually from a donor or a universal donor pool, and mix with the patientโ€™s serum.
-If any antibodies against RBCs are lurking within this serum, they latch onto the RBCs, forming invisible bonds.ย
+The indirect Coombs test (IAT) principle revolves around using RBCs, usually from a donor or a universal donor pool, and mix with the patient’s serum.
+If any antibodies against RBCs are lurking within this serum, they latch onto the RBCs, forming invisible bonds.

 When antihuman globulin (AHG) is introduced, it binds to these antibody-coated RBCs, acting like a bridge that forms visible clumps, or agglutination.
-This agglutination reveals the presence of anti-RBC antibodies in the patientโ€™s serum.
+This agglutination reveals the presence of anti-RBC antibodies in the patient’s serum.

-The power of the indirect antiglobulin (Coombs) test (IAT) lies in its versatility.
+The power of the indirect Coombs test (IAT) lies in its versatility.
 It detects a wider range of antibodies than the direct Coombs test (DAT), including weak ones that might not cause visible clumping on the actual red blood cells.
-This makes it crucial for pre-transfusion compatibility testing, ensuring donated blood doesnโ€™t trigger an immune reaction in the recipient.
-Additionally, the indirect antiglobulin (Coombs) test (IAT) plays a key role in diagnosing various immune-mediated hemolytic anemias, where antibodies attack the patientโ€™s own RBCs, leading to their premature destruction.
+This makes it crucial for pre-transfusion compatibility testing, ensuring donated blood doesn’t trigger an immune reaction in the recipient.

 Materials

-• Patientโ€™s serum sample
+• Patient’s serum sample

 • Normal saline (0.9% NaCl) / Low ionic strength solution (LISS)